Bombus pauloensis: Thermal regulation

 Certain environments (i.e. tropical high altitude) witness large changes in temperature over the course of a day.
 These temperature fluctuations alter the daily flight activity patterns of B. pauloensis and other related species.
 In such environments, foraging is limited to the group of species that have the ability to properly regular body temperature.
 B. pauloensis workers regulate body temperature in a way that allows for functioning in such uncertain climates.
 Additionally, they regulate internal nest temperature.
 Nests are usually kept at a stable temperature that is a couple of degrees warmer than the outside environment.
 Such nest thermoregulation is a result of heat produced by specific muscular contractions by house workers.
 These muscular contractions are almost identical to those that foragers use to maintain core body temperature when in the colder, outside environment.
-The ability to regulate both body and nest temperatures improve B. pauloensis colonies’ chance of survival when outside temperature fluctuate rapidly and fall to below freezing within hours/minutes.
+The ability to regulate both body and nest temperatures improve B. pauloensis colonies' chance of survival when outside temperature fluctuate rapidly and fall to below freezing within hours or minutes.